OURadar/RadarKit/README.md

     gcc -o program program.c -lRadarKit -lfftw -lnetcdf
     ``````

 This example is extremely simple.
-The actual radar will be more complex.
+Many optional arguments were set to NULL.
+The actual radar will be more complex but this short example illustrates the simplicity of using RadarKit to abstract all the DSP and non-hardware related tasks.

 ## Requirements ##